Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

-In this paper, we compare $3$ survival-adapted machine learning algorithms and investigate their ability to predict treatment effects.
 More specifically, we compare $2$ FNNs that use specific loss functions to handle censored observations with IF, a specific type of random survival forest (RSF) that models interaction effects.
 These models are benchmarked with a penalized CoxPH with linear effects and the LASSO penalty.

-\subsubsection{Benchmark method : CoxPH with adaptive LASSO penalty}
+\subsubsection{Benchmark method: CoxPH with adaptive LASSO penalty}

 The Cox Proportional Hazards (CoxPH) model \citep{Cox1972} is the most commonly used regression method in survival analysis.
 In a regression model, the objective is to estimate regression coefficients to assess the strength of association between the predictors $X$ and the outcome.
-For a given patient $i$, represented by a triplet $(X_{i}, \Tilde{T}_{i}, D_{i})$, the hazard function $h(t,X_{i})$ examines how variables influence the rate of a particular event happening at a specific time $t$.
+For a given patient $i$, represented by a triplet $(X_{i}, \tilde{T}_{i}, D_{i})$, the hazard function $h(t,X_{i})$ examines how variables influence the rate of a particular event happening at a specific time $t$.
 It is written as:

 where the baseline hazard function, $h_{0}(t)$, can be an arbitrary non-negative function of time. $\beta^{T}=(\beta_{1},\dots,\beta_{p})$ is the coefficient vector associated with the variables.

 This CoxPH model relies on two assumptions.
 First, it supposes a linear relationship between the log hazard and the variables $X_{i}$, with the baseline hazard being an intercept term that varies with time.
 Additionally, the ratio of the instantaneous risk for any $2$ patients is independent of time $t$: this corresponds to the proportional hazard assumption.